You are here

 The Office of Diversity and Inclusion (diversity.pitt.edu) strives to embed diversity and advance inclusion as transformational forces throughout the University’s five campuses.
 While ODI and their institutional partners have a clear vision, the number and variety of information sources makes it challenging to identify key indicators and track progress.

-Sounds like the type of challenge that Pitt IT’s Analytics and Data Integration team lives for!
+Sounds like the type of challenge that the Pitt IT Analytics team lives for!

 “Diversity and Inclusion are everyone’s responsibility.
 Here at Pitt, we have many leaders who are really committed to creating an environment where every individual can realize their full potential,” said Pamela Connelly, Pitt’s vice chancellor for diversity and inclusion.
 “However, that vision will be difficult to reach if we can’t meaningfully measure the University’s progress and identify areas for additional focus.”